Wednesday, February 19th

 It would’ve been a huge embarrassment, so I continued to wait.

-10:30 pm.
-I began to tap the tip of my blade on knee.
+10:30 p.m.
+I began to tap the tip of my blade on my knee.

 I said goodnight to Brando, turned off the lights, and locked the doors and windows—just in case.
 I placed the knife on the nightstand next to the bed, within easy reach.
 Staying the night there had been a spur-of-the-moment decision so, in turn, I didn’t have a change clothes for the night (way to go me).
 Taking a deep breath, I rested my head against the pillow, and closed my eyes.

 Despite my anxiety, sleep came easily, but didn’t last long.
-I was in the middle of pretty good dream too.
-I’d just found man responsible for all of this and was about to shoot that lunatic in the face when a large crash yanked me back into the world of the living.
+I was in the middle of a pretty good dream too.
+I’d just found the man responsible for all of this and was about to shoot the lunatic in the face when a large crash yanked me back into the world of the living.
 I sat up, groggy.